Dream of landing a great role in the music industry? The first step to success if a killer CV.

 - Avoid objectives: If you’re an experienced applicant, don’t add your objectives or motives to your profile – save them for your cover letter.
 However, graduates and junior candidates should briefly touch on the type of roles they’re seeking and why.

 Quick tip: Spelling and grammar mistakes could make your CV look unprofessional.
-Use our partner’s CV builder, to check it over for errors.
+Use our quick-and-easy CV Builder, to check it over for errors.

 What to include in your music CV profile?